Generated high mountain river valley scene representing the Lake Fork of the Gunnison

 Lower Gunnison River is the cleanest backup when the Lake Fork is high, windy, or too cold.

-Check current Colorado fishing regulations before fishing, especially around trout limits, kokanee timing, and any site-specific rules near Blue Mesa or public access areas.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check current Colorado fishing rules before fishing, especially around trout limits, kokanee timing, and any site-specific rules near Blue Mesa or public access areas.

 BLM Lake Fork public access